USB RAID Speeds On The Raspberry Pi

 The results for the combined /dev/sd*

-are the speeds of the induvidual devices when tested at the same time.
+are the speeds of the individual devices when tested at the same time.

 The write speeds seemed a little slow to me, I knew they were going to be slower than the read speed but 3x slower?
-After a quick Google I stumbled upon http://usbspeed.nirsoft.net, it's basically a crowdsourced database of USB memory stick read write speeds.
-I looked up the entires they had for my USB drive and took an average, they pretty much matched up so it seems that's what they capable of.
+After a quick Google I stumbled upon http://usbspeed.nirsoft.net, it's basically a crowd-sourced database of USB memory stick read write speeds.
+I looked up the entries they had for my USB drive and took an average, they pretty much matched up so it seems that's what they capable of.

 What Next?